minjiechen/magnetchallenge/README.md

 1)	Prediction results for the testing data are due as 5 separate CSV files for the 5 materials.
 2)	A 5-page IEEE TPEL format document due as a PDF file.
 Please briefly explain the key concepts.
 3)	The authors listed on the 5-page report will be used as the final team member list.
-4)	Please summarize the number of material specific parameters, as well as your model size as a table in the document.
+4)	Please report the total number of model parameters, as well as your model size as a table in the document.
+These numbers will be confirmed during the code review process.
+5)	Please package your model as an executable MATLAB/Python function as P=function(B,T,f).
+This function should be able to directly read the .csv files and produce the predicted power as .csv files.
-5)	Full executable model due as a ZIP file for a potential code review with winning teams.
+6)	Full executable model due as a ZIP file for a potential code review with winning teams.
-6)	Submit all the above required files to pelsmagnet@gmail.com.
+7)	Submit all the above required files to pelsmagnet@gmail.com.

 January to March 2024 – Model Performance Evaluation, Code Review, Final Winner Selection:
 1)	Teams with outstanding performance will be invited for a final code review.